Forage beans (Vicia faba), also vegetable beans, are a grain legume agricultural fodder and food crop.

 Seeds preparation for sowing consists of sorting and calibration, air-heat treatment and dressing.

-Sowing of fodder beans is carried out in early terms.
-Studies of the Chernigov agricultural experimental station showed the advantage of early sowing terms: the yield of fodder beans when sowing:
+Researches of Chernigov agricultural experimental station showed the advantage of early sowing terms: the yield of fodder beans at sowing:

 - April 4 was: seeds – 2.52 t/ha (protein 720 kg/ha), green mass – 29.9 t/ha (protein 630 kg/ha);